 2. Not using the plenum rated cables in a plenum ceiling

 If your space has a plenum ceiling, the cables used in the ceiling space need to be plenum rated to avoid a building code violation.
-A plenum is a space between the structural ceiling and a drop-down ceiling used for air circulation for heating, cooling and ventilation.
-Plenum rated cable has a special insulation that makes it fire resistant and non-toxic during a fire condition.
+A plenum is a space between the structural ceiling and a drop-down ceiling used for air circulation for heating, cooling, and ventilation.
+Plenum-rated cables have special insulation that makes them fire-resistant and non-toxic during a fire condition.

 3. Improper wiring techniques

 We often see wires that are dragged through sharp metal ceiling parts, held in place by staples, or fastened to electrical conduits and sprinkler pipes.
 These improper wiring techniques can damage the metal strands inside the wires, which could result in an electrical short and shortened lifespan of the cables.